obsproject/rfcs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the OBS Porject (or appropriate module) repo.
+Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the OBS Project (or appropriate module) repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major interested parties have agreed to the feature and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is "active" implies nothing about what priority is assigned to its implementation, nor does it imply anything about whether an OBS Project developer has been assigned the task of implementing the feature.
 While it is not *necessary* that the author of the RFC also write the implementation, it is by far the most effective way to see an RFC through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.